Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

 \subsection{The case of K3 surfaces}

 When we assume that the dimension of $\mathscr{X}$ is $3$, hence the dimension of $\mathscr{X}_0$ is 2, our results can be made more general.
-We have the following definition. \begin{defn} Let $\mathscr{X}$ be a complex manifold of dimension 3 equipped with a projective morphism $\pi:\mathscr{X} \rightarrow D$.
-We say that $\mathscr{X}$ is a type II degeneration of K3 surfaces if \begin{enumerate} \item The bundle $\omega_{\mathscr{X}}$ is trivial, \item All fibers $\pi^{-1}(t)$ are smooth K3 surfaces if $t\neq 0$. \item The fiber over $0$ is a union of surfaces $S_0 \cup \dots \cup S_n$ so that if $i = 0,n$ then $S_i$ is a smooth rational surface, and if $i \neq 0,n$ then $S_i$ is a smooth ruled surface over an elliptic curve.
-Furthermore, $E_i = S_i \cap S_{i+1}$ is a smooth elliptic curve and $S_i \cap S_j = \emptyset$ if $|i-j| \neq 1$. \end{enumerate} \end{defn} Note that we have changed notation slightly in order to emphasize that we are dealing with surfaces and curves instead of varieties of arbitrary dimension.
+We have the following definition. \begin{defn} Let $\mathscr{X}$ be a K\"ahler manifold of dimension 3 equipped with a proper morphism $\pi:\mathscr{X} \rightarrow \Delta$.
+We say that $\mathscr{X}$ is a \emph{type II degeneration of K3 surfaces} if the following conditions hold. \begin{enumerate} \item The bundle $\omega_{\mathscr{X}}$ is trivial. \item All fibers $\pi^{-1}(t)$ are smooth K3 surfaces if $t\neq 0$. \item The fiber over $0$ is a union of surfaces $S_0 \cup \dots \cup S_n$ so that if $i = 0,n$ then $S_i$ is a smooth rational surface, and if $i \neq 0,n$ then $S_i$ is a smooth ruled surface over an elliptic curve.
+Furthermore, $E_i = S_i \cap S_{i+1}$ is a smooth elliptic curve and $S_i \cap S_j = \emptyset$ if $|i-j| \geq 1$. \end{enumerate} \end{defn} Note that we have changed notation slightly in order to emphasize that we are dealing with surfaces and curves instead of varieties of arbitrary dimension.